Arrival in Orange

 Easy – middle hard: Apart from a few small ascents in the hilly landscapes of the Garrigue and the Alpilles, the route is easy and varied, suitable even for inexperienced cyclists.
 You mostly bike on small streets with less traffic and on asphalted paths.

 Category A: comfortable 2** and 3*** hotels (French classification)

-Category B: charming 2** hotels (French classification), in parts in the suburban area
+Category B: charming 2** hotels (French classification), sometimes in the suburban area of the places

 - Accommodation in your selected category